-Heads of Department (HoD)/Heads of Service Section (HoSS) Heads of non-teaching departments are responsible for the adoption of the University policy within their area of control.
-To achieve this they will ensure that they take the lead in driving the health and safety programme within their area of responsibility.
-The must demonstrate visible commitment by acting in the following way: -
+Heads of Department (HoD) are responsible for the adoption of the University policy within their area of control.
+The HoD must demonstrate visible commitment by acting in the following way: -

 Accept their own responsibility in health and safety, and encourage colleagues to do the same

-Set the local health and safety policy based on institutional requirements and their own assessment of the risks inherent in the work of their department.
-Through this mechanism, the HoD/HoSS shall inform their staff of their own responsibilities, the arrangements for the introduction and maintenance of measures designed to identify, assess, control and monitor risks, and the process of health and safety planning in the department
+Implement the local health and safety policy based on institutional requirements and their own assessment of the risks inherent in the work of their department.
+Through this mechanism, the HoD shall inform their staff of their own responsibilities, the arrangements for the introduction and maintenance of measures designed to identify, assess, control and monitor risks, and the process of health and safety planning in the department

-Appoint a Departmental Safety Officer (DSO)
+Appoint a Departmental Safety Officer (DSO) where this role is not covered by a School Safety Officer

 Allocate the necessary resources, both in terms of time and financial resources, to staff appointed to carry out a health and safety role, particularly with regard to their Departmental Safety Officer

-Establish local consultative health and safety arrangements in the form of a Departmental Health Safety and Environment Committee or staff forum, where the size of department does not warrant a formal health and safety committee

 Provide the necessary information, instruction and training to enable staff to perform their job in a safe manner

 Make health and safety training a core element of departmental teaching at all levels